yugabyte/yb-sql-workshop/query-using-bi-tools/README.md

 ```
 Next browse to http://IP_ADDRESS:3000 and continue with the installation.
 Remember to replace `IP_ADDRESS` with the ip address of your machine.

-### Point Metabase to the YugaByte DB table
+### Point Metabase to the YugabyteDB table

 You can do so by browsing to the admin page and clicking on the database tab.
-Here, you can set up a PostgreSQL database and point it at the YugaByte DB cluster we created above.
+Here, you can set up a PostgreSQL database and point it at the YugabyteDB cluster we created above.

 ### Visualize queries